spread-i18n/spread-i18n-core/README.md

 **Key Cell**

-The purpose of the *Key Cell* or cells is to point column containing string keys.
+The purpose of the *Key Cell* or cells is to point a column containing string keys.
 ```xml
 <!-- message_hello key in Android-->
 <string name="message_hello">Bonjour</string>